bgermann/cforms2/readme.txt

 = 14.9.3 =
 * bugfix:   pluggable captchas are checked for AJAX forms
 * bugfix:   settings are not removed anymore on plugin activation
+* bugfix:   make HTML5 checkbox have the right status (global settings)
+* bugfix:   settings are not removed anymore on plugin activation
+* bugfix:   do not depend on slash in request string to check for admin page (WordPress 4.2 incompatibility)

 = 14.9.2 =
 * bugfix:   eliminate scattered > and missing labels